phil-fradkin/random_repo/01_prov_rev_comp/readme.md

 > Subtract CDF of Poisson RV at lower bound (expected value - 1%) from CDF of Poisson RV at upper bound (expected value + 1%)

 ```
-probability of observing a kmer count between upper bound: 739746 and lower bound 725097 defined by 1 higher and lower of expected count% 1.0  under Poisson distribution with lambda = 732421
+probability of observing a kmer count between
+- upper bound: 739746
+- lower bound 725097
+which are defined by 1% higher and lower of expected count
+which is 732421

+under Poisson distribution
 ```